DiegoVillalobosFlores/WebGears-Coding-Challenge/README.md

 Overall it left me a wonderful first impression.
 I really enjoyed working with it and I see myself usign it more in the future.
 Maybe not as a full replacement for Redux but, less Redux is always better.

+### Opinions of the challenge

+The challenge was fair and well explained, straight forward and simple but interesting, however, there are some elements of it that were not defined:

+* Should the 'Add Product' form clear every time it adds a new product?
+    * I decided to clear it because it looks nicer and less confusing
+* Should you be able to add empty products?
+    * I decided yes, because you are able to edit them
+* Can the price be negative?
+    * I decided no, because normally in financial situations you don't want a negative (I put 1 as the minimum)